ryanquinnnelson/python-simple-deploy/README.md

 # pythontemplate
-A standard template for organizing python code in a git repository.
+A standard template for organizing distributable python packages in a git repository.

 ## Using this package
 ### Installation